 The study population included 30 math teachers who teach grades 4-6 and are in different stages of professional development, as reflected by their years of experience at work.
 The teachers answered two close-ended questionnaires: one related to their views regarding the use of errors in math instruction, and the second focused on the ways in which they used errors in their math instruction.
 In addition, the teachers answered an open questionnaire dealing with knowledge of pedagogical content on the topic of simple fractions, knowledge about typical errors, possible causes for errors, and ways to address them.
-To broaden and deepen the information gathered from the questionnaires, we interviewed six teachers in different stages of professional development, as measured by their years of experience teaching math.
+To broaden and deepen the information gathered from the questionnaires, six teachers in different stages of professional development were interviewed, as measured by their years of experience teaching math.
 The interviews were partially structured and focused on the research questions.

 The study results show that the teachers express positive attitudes toward using pupils’ errors in math instruction, and view pupils’ errors as a tool to advance meaningful learning processes, enable learning through experience, and establish problem-solving and comprehension skills.
 Alongside the positive views toward the use of pupils’ errors, dissenting opinions were raised as well.
 These opinions questioned the use of errors in math instruction in certain age groups, and viewed it as dependent upon levels of learning (among strong or weak students), the stage at which the topic is being taught, and the pupils’ emotional preparedness.
 The interviews with the teachers showed that use of errors can promote norms of positive discourse in class, and, as a result, contribute to the creation of a positive social climate in class.
 In addition, the teachers thought that dealing with errors develops the pupils’ emotional resilience, by virtue of their exposure to the fact that everyone makes mistakes.
 Some of the teachers expressed ambivalence about the use of errors, noting factors such as the social climate in class or the pupils’ emotional state.